• Menu

 Exploring Our Living Streams

-The EOLS curriculum is provided to educators (teachers, informal educators, and volunteers) who complete an EOLS workshop.
-These workshops range from 2-3 days, depending on the version of the curriculum.
-Through the workshop, participants will learn how to use the curriculum and will be certified as AWW water monitors.
-Educators who work with the 4-H AWW Program to implement the curriculum can work with staff to certify their students or club members as 4-H AWW monitors, allowing them to collect and submit water data.
+Educators gain access to the EOLS curriculum by completing an EOLS workshop during which they are also certified as AWW water monitors.
+Educators who work with the 4-H AWW Program to implement the curriculum can work with AWW to certify their students or club members as 4-H AWW monitors, allowing them to collect and submit water data.
+Educators also receive CEUs for their participation.

 living-streams-biomonitoring-cover